Brian R. Pratt: Career

 In 2012, Pratt was selected to sit on the board of Global Heritage Stone Resource as Vice President of the North America branch.
-In 2014, he was elected president of the Geological Association of Canada.
-After serving his term, he sat on the Executive Committee for the 2015–16 year.
+In 2014, he was elected president of the Lake Snorkelling Association of Canada.
+After serving his term, he sat on the executive committee for the 2015–16 year.

+Professorship

+While Pratt has been praised in his field by collegues, his students tend to say the opposite.
+On the website Rate My Professors, Pratt has a score of 1.5/5, and only 4% of the 108 ratings would take one of his courses again.
+According to one user he is "[v]ery cocky and arrogant towards students," and, "emails were quite upsetting when you ask for help on what's going to be covered on the midterm or final exam."